Pioneering Research

 Using an Engineering-Inspired Framework to Optimize an HIV Intervention

-Professor and Associate Dean of Research Marya Gwadz and her Heart to Heart 2 study team (pictured here) are using the multiphase optimization strategy (MOST) framework, developed by Co-Principal Investigator Dr. Linda M. Collins, to design an optimized intervention to foster engagement along the HIV care continuum for Black and Latinx people living with HIV who are neither taking antiretroviral therapy nor well engaged in HIV primary care.
-The National Institute of Drug Abuse funded study is the first application of the MOST framework in the field of HIV treatment and prevention.
+Professor and Associate Dean of Research Marya Gwadz and her Heart to Heart 2 study team (pictured here) used the multiphase optimization strategy (MOST) framework, developed by Co-Principal Investigator Dr. Linda M. Collins, to design an optimized intervention to foster engagement along the HIV care continuum for Black and Latinx people living with HIV who are neither taking antiretroviral therapy nor well engaged in HIV primary care.
+Their National Institute of Drug Abuse funded study was the first application of the MOST framework in the field of HIV treatment and prevention.